“Success is stumbling from failure to failure with no loss of enthusiasm.” Winston Churchill

 People are more afraid of failure than anything else.
 Given the tools to confront it can turn your fear of failure into a determination to achieve success.

 It’s easy once you know how.
 If you can understand the following, it will be a lot easier to make this change work for you.

-One of the biggest roadblocks to success is actually just the fear of failure, because that’s ten times worse than actual failure because it condemns you to a life of unrealized and wasted potential.
+One of the biggest roadblocks to success is actually just the fear of failure, because that’s ten times worse than actual failure because it condemns you to a life of unrealised and wasted potential.

 The first thing to do is to identify the things that are holding you back, the hurdles if you like.
-Once you’ve done this, then you should visualize them and in your creative imagination, kick them down one by one.
+Once you’ve done this, then you should visualise them and in your creative imagination, kick them down one by one.
 Every one.

 Imagine every obstacle coming down with a crash.
 Jump over the wreckage as if they were hurdles on a running track.
 Jump right over them.
 All of them.

 This visualisation will start you on the road to success.

 You will find it a lot easier to concentrate your efforts on one thing at a time.
 Take a look at what’s not working in your life, and choose one big or one small goal to work on every day.
 You may not achieve everything all at once, but by giving yourself somewhere to start, you’ll ay least be on your way!

 Confront your fear!
 Fear is not a monster or a dangerous wild animal.
 Your fear only exists in your imagination – it’s not going to turn around and physically harm you!

 Whether it’s taking up a hobby to meet new people or banish the fear of speaking in public, you can break up your fears into small steps.